Tynetta Brown, President and CEO

 Melissa received her Bachelor of Arts in Political Science and Philosophy from the University of Lynchburg.
 During her tenure, she led the Ethics Bowl Team, a debate team focused on contemporary ethical issues.
 She also graduated cum laude from the Westover Honors Program.
 Her liberal arts background significantly shaped her creative problem-solving and critical-thinking skills.

 Melissa graduated from the University of Delaware, where she received her Master of Public Administration.
 As a graduate research assistant, she co-authored a policy brief, "Wilmington Community Asset and Resource Mapping: An Analysis of the Resources Available to Residents of the City of Wilmington, Delaware."
-Upon graduation, she served as a Pathways Student Trainee and was converted to a Loan Specialist with the U.S. Department of Agricultural, Rural Development.
+Upon graduation, she served as a Pathways Student Trainee and was converted to a Loan Specialist with the U.S. Department of Agricultural (USDA), Rural Development.
 She served rural small businesses, cooperatives, and nonprofits in the Business & Cooperative Programs.
 Melissa is passionate about empowering and connecting others with available resources to enhance their wellbeing.

 In February 2020, Lauren joined Philanthropy Delaware as the Strategic Initiatives Coordinator.
 In this role, she enhances organizational capabilities.
 She supports projects and Philanthropy Delaware to deepen and broaden its impact, while leveraging existing partnerships, and ultimately ensure that Philanthropy Delaware can best serve its members.
 Lauren will support programs and projects that reinforce the organizations’ vision and short- and long-term plans.
 As a Delaware native, she is committed to serving her local community as a servant-style leader.